pothuguntaumesh/Knights-tour-visualizer/README.md

 For better understanding look at the attached images.

-The turtle module creates an 8 X 8 chess board with
+The turtle module creates an 8 X 8 chess board.

 ![](1.png)
 <br/>